AmanCode22/ethos-trait-c-template/README.md

 - `manifest.json` → Metadata (name, author, description).
 Used to generate `manifest.json` on foundry and used as manifest in forge.
 Use Ethos docs for reference on editing manifest.json.
 Just do not add binary in manifest.json as foundry based hard traits does not need it.
 - `.github/workflows/` → CI/CD.
 Don't edit unless adding new platforms.
 - `LICENSE` → Any non proprietary license.
+- (OPTIONAL)`tags.txt` → List of tags seperated by a newline that may help users find your trait.
 ## Writing Functions

 Every function you want to use in Ethos must be exported in `src/trait.c`.